Project overview

 Moving forward: The next HNR is required to be completed by December 31, 2028 and every five years after.
 The OCP and Zoning Bylaw are required to be reviewed and updated as necessary within the following two years of completion of the HNR.

-The new Provincial housing legislation now requires OCPs to include policies regarding the following types of housing need:
+The Provincial housing legislation now requires OCPs to include policies regarding the following types of housing need:

 • Affordable housing;